KartikMaski/PID_Tuning_using_A2C_algo/README.md

-# Self Tuning PID using Deep Reinforcement Learning using Actor-Critic Model

-# 🚁 Adaptive PID Tuning for Quadcopters Using Advantage Actor-Critic (A2C)
+# Adaptive PID Tuning for Quadcopters Using Advantage Actor-Critic (A2C)

 This repository is a refined and research-driven implementation of adaptive PID tuning using the **Advantage Actor-Critic (A2C)** reinforcement learning algorithm, designed for **quadcopter control in dynamic environments**.